Sam-Belliveau/EvaluationEngine/README.md

 # EvaluationEngine

+Make sure that Java 11 is used when running the program.
+Otherwise, you will need to compile the project yourself.

 Run by cd'ing into the root directory and running `java -cp bin eval.Main`

 This project is my submission project for APCS at Stuyvesant Highschool.